EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 ## Modify Error

 Let's attach a nicer error onto the previously defined operations (the retries).
-We’ll use `orElseFail` to transform the failure into a user-friendly error:
+We use `orElseFail` to transform the failure into a user-friendly error:

 ```scala 3 mdoc:silent
 val effect2 =